smithy-lang/smithy/docs/source/1.0/spec/core/auth-traits.rst

     shape.

-Operations that are not annotated with the ``auth`` trait inherit the ``auth`` trait of the service they are bound to, and if the service is not annotated with the ``auth`` trait, then the operation is expected to support each of the :ref:`authentication scheme traits <authDefinition-trait>` applied to the service.
+Operations that are not annotated with the ``auth`` trait inherit the ``auth`` trait of the service they are bound to, and if the operation is not annotated with the ``auth`` trait, then the operation is expected to support each of the :ref:`authentication scheme traits <authDefinition-trait>` applied to the service.
 Each entry in the ``auth`` trait is a shape ID that MUST refer to an